JoonDong2/react-native-observable-list/README.md

 You can use the `useInViewPort` hook anywhere within the item to register an event handler that will trigger when the item enters or leaves the viewport.

-The newly created component with observe will have an additional property called `$$enabled` (optional, default is true).
+The newly created component with observe will have an `$$enabled` (optional, default is true) property.

 ```js
 import { FlatList } from 'react-native';